xieguigang/sciBASIC/vb_codestyle/README.md

 #Code style guidelines for Microsoft VisualBasic
 ------------------------------------------------
-##Common Architecture of a CLI program
+##Code Architecture of a VisualBasic CLI program

 There is a VisualBasic application helper module that define in the namespace:
 [Microsoft.VisualBasic.App]()
+A VisualBasic CLI application should define the Main entry point in a Module which is named Program and running from a Integer Function Main.
+By using the name of Program for the entry point module, this will makes more easily recognize of your program's entry point.

     Module Program